IdentityPython/oidc-op/doc/source/contents/conf.rst

     }

 This is somethig that can be customized.
-For example in a django project we would use something like the following (see `example/django_op/oidc_provider`)::
+For example in the django-oidc-op implementation we use something like the following (see `example/django_op/oidc_provider`)::

     "userinfo": {